Last Updated on March 21, 2022

 Mirage Volcano Times

 The volcano show schedule has been reduced dramatically since July 2015 from every half hour to only four times a night.

 Monday – Sunday: 7:00pm – 11:00pm every hour (7pm, 8pm, 9pm, 10pm and 11pm)

 The show lasts almost 5 minutes.
-If you see a flashing red light on top, this means the show has been cancelled (usually due to wind).
+If you see a flashing red light on top, this means the show has been canceled (usually due to wind).
 While the Mirage Volcano times have been reduced in the last year, it’s still a spectacular sight!

 The Mirage Volcano show is an amazingly choreographed fire and music spectacular!
 It opened back in 1989, and was one of the hottest shows on the Strip – literally!